New Bolton Center Nursing

-Clinical Services offered at New Bolton Center are augmented by an elite team of veterinary technicians.
-The nursing staff at New Bolton Center comprises:
+Clinical Services offered at New Bolton Center are supported by an elite team of veterinary technicians who work as nurses.

-The majority of New Bolton Center's nursing staff is cross-trained to provide care in all areas of the hospital, including Emergency & Critical Care, Intensive Care, Neonatal Intensive Care, Internal Medicine, Surgery, among others.
+The nursing staff at New Bolton Center is cross-trained to provide care in all areas of the hospital, including Emergency & Critical Care, Intensive Care, Neonatal Intensive Care, Internal Medicine, and Surgery, among others.

-In addition to being certified, our nurse/technicians teach, publish, and speak at national conferences.
-New Bolton Center nurse/technicians rigorously engage in continuing education, and lead the movement forward for future veterinary technicians.
+Our nurses are credentialed veterinary technicians, and many pursue additional certification as Veterinary Technician Specialists.
+In addition to being certified, our nurses teach, publish, and speak at national conferences.
+New Bolton Center nurses rigorously engage in continuing education, and lead the movement forward for future veterinary technicians.

-New Bolton Center's nursing staff also comprises Patient Care Technicians, highly-experienced large animal handlers who support nurses with handling, feeding, grooming, and assisting in medical procedures.
-Our PCTs greet clients in both emergent and non-emergent visits, transitioning their animal to the clinical setting.
+New Bolton Center's nursing staff also comprises Clinical Care Technicians, experienced large-animal handlers who support nurses with handling, feeding, grooming, and assisting in medical procedures.
+Our CCTs greet clients and transition their animal to the clinical setting.

 The program consists of two years (or four semesters) of classroom learning, but Harcum doesn’t stop there.
-In order to graduate from the program, students are required to complete two three-month practica at both New Bolton Center, Penn Vet's large animal hospital in Kennett Square, PA, and Ryan Hospital for Companion Annimals, located in Philadelphia.
-Students are given the opportunity to use their knowledge in a clinical setting.
+To graduate from the program, students are required to complete two, three-month practica at both New Bolton Center, Penn Vet's large-animal hospital in Kennett Square, PA, and Ryan Hospital for companion animals, located in Philadelphia.
+Through this partnership, students are given the important opportunity to use their knowledge in a clinical setting.

 The combination of a stellar education provided by Harcum College in the classroom and the invaluable clinical experience received at Penn Vet has led to hundreds of graduated veterinary technicians over the years.